Widezadenis/LengthOfStay-Project/README.md

    * Which conditions increase length of stay?

 - Findings:
-   * Length of is the same accross every month which means staffing needs are predicable year round.
+   * Length of stay is the same accross every month which means:
+         * staffing needs are predicable year round.